tucq88/near-playbook/content/en/case-study-deep-near-h.md

 # 2. Funding Opportunities at NEAR
 There is a number of funding opportunities ([NEAR Grants](https://near.org/grants/)) at NEAR that enable community members to launch new projects and help grow the NEAR ecosystem.
 Not all funding opportunities and grants are the same or serve the same purpose.
 This is something that NEAR Hispano understands very well and uses to potentialize its program.

+The focus is not only on obtaining grants to fund the activities of NEAR Hispano, but mostly on helping community members obtain their own grants and further develop their Web3 careers.
+As such, NEAR Hispano mentors work closely with those who complete their [courses](#final-products).
+By understanding the particular needs of each person, NEAR Hispano mentors help individuals obtain grants that fit their projects and objectives well.
+One major entryway that NEAR Hispano promotes is helping people to enroll in one of [NEAR’S Education Fellowship programs](https://www.near.university/earn/fellowship):
 NEAR Hispano focuses on creating real use cases that demonstrate its value and justify its need for funding.
 Their first step when starting an educational program was to create a NEAR Guild.
 These [Guilds](https://near.org/guilds/), in large part, make up the NEAR ecosystem.
 They develop new projects and grow the community.
 Guilds are groups that share a common vision and mission; they are the social force behind the growth of NEAR Protocol.
 When NEAR Hispano created a Guild ([Start a Guild](https://near.org/start-a-guild/)), they received a small initial budget from NEAR Foundation to run its activities including creating content, organizing webinars and helping future students to set up their NEAR Wallet.
 Today, NEAR Hispano works closely with NEAR University to develop its educational content.
 This collaboration opens more doors for grants from NEAR University ([Near University Grants](https://www.near.university/earn/grants)).

-The focus is not only on obtaining grants to fund the activities of NEAR Hispano, but mostly on helping community members obtain their own grants and further develop their Web3 careers.
-As such, NEAR Hispano [mentors and works]() closely with those who complete their courses.
-By understanding the particular needs of each person, NEAR Hispano mentors help individuals obtain grants that fit their projects and objectives well.
-One major entryway that NEAR Hispano promotes is helping people to enroll in one of [NEAR’S Education Fellowship programs](https://www.near.university/earn/fellowship):
 - Entrepreneur in Residence,
 - Developer in Residence,
 - Designer in Residence,